A Bavarian idyll

 Image archive photo Marburg, photo no.: fmkbb7910

-The family enjoyed a high social standing as Gerson Bleichröder was not only an extremely successful businessman but also served as the banker to Otto von Bismarck and Kaiser Wilhelm I. In 1872 Gerson Bleichröder had a title bestowed upon him in recognition of his services and was now allowed to call himself Gerson von Bleichröder.
-He was the first Jew in Prussia to receive such an honor.
+The family enjoys a high social standing as Gerson Bleichröder is not only an extremely successful businessman but also served as the banker to Otto von Bismarck and Kaiser Wilhelm I. In 1872 Gerson Bleichröder has a title bestowed upon him in recognition of his services and is now allowed to call himself Gerson von Bleichröder.
+He is the first Jew in Prussia to receive such an honor.

 Black and white photograph.
 Portrait of James von Bleichröder in uniform.